Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Introduction

 Similarly, the challenges presented by extensive, deep models can be mitigated by using low-precision gradients \citep{seide20141bit,zhang2017zipml,lin2017deep}, referred to as gradient compression \citep{alistarh2017qsgd,wen2017terngrad,wang2018atomo,khirirat2018distributed}.
-The prime approach for gradient compression uses only the gradient's sign in updates \citep{seide20141bit,strom2015scalable,carlson2015stochastic,wen2017terngrad,liu2018signSGD,balles2018dissecting,bernstein2018signsgd,bernstein2019signsgd}, and recent theoretical developments have revealed the effectiveness of sign-based SGD in accelerating learning and compressing gradients into one-bit signals, especially for deep neural networks \citep{bernstein2018signsgd,bernstein2019signsgd,safaryan2021stochastic}.
-In large-scale machine learning tasks, datasets and models are often distributed across multiple machines.
+Among these, sign-based optimization algorithms have been widely adopted due to their simplicity and efficiency \citep{seide20141bit,strom2015scalable,carlson2015stochastic,wen2017terngrad,liu2018signSGD,balles2018dissecting,bernstein2018signsgd,bernstein2019signsgd}.
+In large-scale machine learning tasks, datasets and models are often distributed across multiple machines, where communication bottlenecks pose a major challenge.
 This introduces communication complexities during the training process between local workers, which compute gradients, and a global server, which aggregates the information to update the model.
-Sign-based SGD approaches greatly reduce such communication costs and lessen the memory demands for storing substantial models \citep{seide20141bit,zhang2017zipml,lin2017deep,bernstein2019signsgd,safaryan2021stochastic}.
+By transmitting only the sign of the gradient instead of full-precision values, sign-based SGD approaches greatly reduce communication costs and memory demands for storing substantial models \citep{seide20141bit,zhang2017zipml,lin2017deep,bernstein2019signsgd,safaryan2021stochastic}.
+Recent theoretical developments \citep{bernstein2018signsgd,bernstein2019signsgd,safaryan2021stochastic} have revealed the effectiveness of sign-based SGD in accelerating learning and compressing gradients into one-bit signals, especially for deep neural networks.